Shirley Carter: Storylines

-Shirley first appears, when, against her former husband Kevin Wicks' (Phil Daniels) wishes, she introduces herself to her adult children, Carly (Kellie Shirley) and Dean (Matt Di Angelo).
-Carly is hostile but Dean is amenable, so Shirley moves to Walford to be near them.
+Shirley first appears, when, against her former husband Kevin Wicks' (Phil Daniels) wishes, she introduces herself to her adult children, Carly (Kellie Shirley) and Deano (Matt Di Angelo), whom she had walked out on as children in 1989.
+Carly is hostile but Deano is amenable, so Shirley moves to Walford to be near them.
 Kevin and Shirley maintain an antagonistic relationship.
-Shirley attempts to sabotage his relationship with Denise Fox (Diane Parish) and threatens to tell her children about their true paternity, which she eventually does: she tells Carly her father is a man named Daniel and Dean that she does not know who his father is.
-Kevin had brought up Carly and Dean as his own, as well as his natural child with Shirley, Jimbo (Lloyd Richards), who had cystic fibrosis, which Shirley struggled with and ended up walking out on the family, not attending Jimbo's funeral when he died aged 21.
-The revelation only drives Carly and Dean further away.
+Shirley attempts to sabotage his relationship with Denise Fox (Diane Parish) and threatens to tell her children about their true paternity, which she eventually does: she tells Carly her father is a man named Daniel and Deano that she does not know who his father is.
+Kevin had brought up Carly and Deano as his own, as well as his natural child with Shirley, Jimbo (Lloyd Richards), who had cystic fibrosis, which Shirley struggled with and ended up walking out on the family, not attending Jimbo's funeral when he died aged 21.
+The revelation only drives Carly and Deano further away.
 When she learns that Kevin has been selling cut-and-shut cars, she confronts him.
 They try to dispose of a stolen car together but are involved in a crash, which kills Kevin.
 In the aftermath, Carly rejects her mother and leaves Walford.
-Dean, who gets in trouble with the police, is imprisoned and when released he blames Shirley for all his problems and also moves away.
+Deano, who gets in trouble with the police, is imprisoned and when released he blames Shirley for all his problems and also moves away.

 Shirley begins a relationship with Vinnie Monks (Bobby Davro), at the urging of her best friend Heather Trott (Cheryl Fergison), but the romance eventually ends when Vinnie learns Shirley is harbouring feelings for Phil Mitchell (Steve McFadden).
-Phil, an alcoholic, gets drunk with Shirley, uses her for sex and as a surrogate mother for his son, Ben (Charlie Jones/Joshua Pascoe).
+Phil, an alcoholic, gets drunk with Shirley, uses her for sex and as a surrogate mother for his son, Ben (CharlieJones/Joshua Pascoe).
 Shirley falls in love with Phil.
 She gives him an alibi when he is suspected of murder and helps him get custody of his daughter, Louise (Brittany Papple), leading to them beginning a legitimate relationship.
 Shirley is so in love with Phil that she is willing to overlook his misdemeanours.
-She stands by him when Louise returns to her mother and Phil develops an addiction to crack cocaine.
-She even forgives him for several affairs, firstly with fellow addict Rainie Cross (Tanya Franks) and secondly with Glenda Mitchell (Glynis Barber).
+She stands by him when Louise returns to her mother Lisa (Lucy Benjamin) and when Ben is sent to juvenile detention for assault, leading to Phil developing an addiction to crack cocaine.
+She even forgives him for several affairs, firstly with fellow addict Rainie Cross (Tanya Franks) and secondly with his own aunt by marriage, Glenda Mitchell (Glynis Barber).
 In remorse for his wrongdoings, Phil tries to convince Shirley to marry him and she almost does but decides that marriage is unnecessary.
 She remains with Phil under the proviso that he never cheats on her again.